tim-to/cleaning-data-project/codebook.md

 The original data was collected using 30 human subjects wearing electronic measuring devices which record the subjects' geospatial 3D locations performing six types of activities.
 These measurements were then filtered and transformed in multiple stages into different types of measurements.
+Each measurement is normalized and bounded to the range of (-1, +1).
 These measurements (561 of them) are the variables for this project.

 The measurements were arbitrarily separated into a training (7352 observations X 561 variables) and testing (2947 observations X 561 variables) sets of data.